NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

     --------- --------- ------------
     10.223423 -12.42123 2451523.6234

-which returns you a table with only the requested subset of the data.
+which returns you a new instance of the same class as your original objet with only the requested subset of the data.
 In order to retrieve RA from the second observation, you can combine both examples and do: